-The targets to be used are: normal standard targets, rabbit, midi, super mini, battue, flash and ZZ targets.
+The targets to be used are: normal standard targets, rabbit, midi, super mini, battue, flash and zz targets.
 Targets must be in colors that stand out clearly from the background.

-2.4 Pegs
+2.4 Shooting stands

-Pegs are to be one meter squares or one-meter diameter circles.
-If possible, pegs should be level ensuring competitors must at least be able to stand up without slipping.
+Shooting stands are to be one-meter squares or one-meter diameter circles.
+If possible, shooting stands should be level ensuring competitors must at least be able to stand up without slipping.
 (Safety)